team-capex/ais25-challenge/README.md

 See **[stage_one/README.md](stage_one/README.md)** for instructions, deadlines, tests, and scoring.

-## Stage 2 — `two_stage/`
+## Stage 2 — `stage_two/`

 **Scattering profile calculation.**
 Compare experimental X-ray scattering data (F(q) and G(r)) with simulated profiles from atomic structures using the **Debye scattering equation**.
-The code computes the weighted profile R-factor (Rwp) and can plot experiment vs simulation.
-Scattering parameters are fixed to match the experiment and must not be changed when comparing against the provided data.
+The code computes the weighted profile R-factor (Rwp) and can plot experimental vs simulated data.
+In the calculation of the simulated scattering patterns, the scattering parameters are fixed to match the experiment and must not be changed when comparing against the provided experimental data.

-See **[two_stage/README.md](two_stage/README.md)** for setup, usage, and references.
+See **[stage_two/README.md](stage_two/README.md)** for setup, usage, and references.